 Gurgling water from a river, that remains pristine.

-The aura, so colorful.
+The aura, so colourful.

 The smell of agarbattis in the air.